Welcome to Kindergarten!

 Early literacy is an important factor in developing life-long learning success.
 A variety of materials and methods are utilized to instruct our young learners.
 MacMillan/McGraw-Hill, Treasures, is used as the components of literacy: phonemic awareness, phonics, fluency, comprehension, and vocabulary.
 Weekly writing skills are encouraged so that students can focus on the writing process.

 Math in Focus is used at the kinderagrten level and continues through 8th grade.
 This program encourages a positive student interaction with math and helps students develop abilities to solve math problems in their daily lives.
 Concepts are introduced using a concrete (manipulatives) - pictorial (drawings) - abstract (numbers) learning progression.
 Students gain confidence at this early level.

 At the kindergarten level, Religion lessons focus on "Living Jesus" by treating others fairly.
 Students learn about the Liturgy and their faith, as well as the practice of daily prayers.
-Bearing witness to faith in society is addresses, particularly through our African missions.
+Bearing witness to faith in society is addressed, particularly through our African missions.
 As an introduction to the Salesian saints, students learn about the life and works of St. Leonie Aviat.

 Students also participate in weekly gym, music, art, library, and technology classes and are introduced to the basic French vocabulary.

+Students in Kindergarten receive a complete readiness program.
 The Kindergarten program follows the Maryland State Curriculum requirements, as well as the Diocese of Wilmington guidelines for Religion.